IRMaGe-3T/irmage-tools-resources/docs/users/dwi_processing.md

 - Andica, C., 2019b.
 Scan-rescan and inter-vendor reproducibility of neurite orientation dispersion and density imaging metrics.
 Neuroradiology. https://doi.org/10.1007/s00234-01902350-6.
 - Chung, A.W., Seunarine, K.K., Clark, C.A., 2016.
 NODDI reproducibility and variability
 with magnetic field strength: a comparison between 1.5 T and 3 T. Hum.
-Brain Mapp.
+Brain Map.
 37, 4550–4565. https://doi.org/10.1002/hbm.23328.

-NODDI (Neurite Orientation Dispersion and Density Imaging) is a biophysical model which aims to characterize the microstructure within a voxel by providing information on neutrites density and on the dispersion of the orientation using 3 parametres:
+NODDI (Neurite Orientation Dispersion and Density Imaging) is a biophysical model which aims to characterize the microstructure within a voxel by providing information on neutrites density and on the dispersion of the orientation using 3 parameters:

 - Intra-cellular volume fraction (ICVF) = neurite density index (NDI): quantifies the neutrites density /estimates the volume fraction of neurites
 - Orientation dispersion index (ODI): estimates the variability of neurite orientation (from 0 to 1 with 0 = all perfectly aligned and 1 = completely isotropic)